Michael Jordan Won As Hornets’ Owner Despite Scandalous Tenure, Ex-NBA Star Claims

 Williams painted a general idea of the NBA ownership setting.
 Most teams operate on a loss or barely breaking even.
 “Why does this happen?
 Because you stack superstars, you don’t just pay salaries, you trigger luxury tax, you fund charter upgrades, increased security, private chefs, 24/7 medical staff, entourage travel, housing stipends, all that comes with something we call capital calls.
 Every round of playoffs you don’t win, that’s red ink with no offset.”

-Jordan not only navigated a small market, he raised the bar for one.
-Williams threw the covers on how.
+Jordan not only navigated a small market, he raised the bar for one, according to Williams.

 What’s your perspective on: